Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	 - Help prioritize threats
 	 - Identify points of failure

-10. What discoveries are made
+10. What discoveries are made while decomposing an application  during a  PASTA threat model ?
+Select answers.
+	- Which controls are in place to protect data along the way
+	- How data travels from users to an organization's database